Difference Between Early Action and Early Decision

 What Is Early Action (EA)?

-Early Action (EA) is a college admissions option that allows students to apply to colleges earlier than the standard deadlines—typically in October or November of senior year—and receive an admissions decision well ahead of regular applicants, often by mid-December or January.
-This early timeline gives students a head start without locking them into a final decision.
+Early Action (EA) is an application option that lets students apply to colleges earlier than the regular deadlines—usually in October or November of senior year—and get an admission decision sooner, often by mid-December or January.
+The big appeal is that students get answers earlier without having to commit right away.

 Infographic Difference Between Early Action and Early Decision